shur1m/shur1m/README.md

 While preparing for interviews, I became more interested in algorithms than I thought I would be.
 Here are my LeetCode stats:

 ![LeetCode Stats](https://leetcard.jacoblin.cool/mugichoco?theme=nord&font=Thasadith)

+### The Goods
+I've pinned some of my projects below.
+One that (I think) is pretty cool is the [Sakura Paris API](https://github.com/shur1m/sakuraParisPythonAPI), which allows easy access to around 40 monolingual Japanese dictionaries.
+I've also played around with Discord bots, and made one for scheduling messages and one for parsing Yomichan dictionaries.